hdevalence/coepi-backend-rust/README.md

 ```
 and play with the simulation parameters.

-Don't forget to set the batch interval to be short, e.g.:
+Because the simulator accelerates time but the backend server doesn't, don't forget to set the batch interval to be short, e.g.:

 ```
 cargo run --release --bin tcn_server -- -s 6